UPDATED: May 18, 2020

 to help contain the spread of COVID-19.
 Until further

-notice, these safety measures will now include a change
+notice, these safety measures include a change

 to how they deliver the door-to-door items that normally